Excellence in Health Psychology Research Award

 By Colleen A. Redding, Ph.D., University of Rhode Island

-James O. Prochaska, Ph.D. is an ideal candidate for the APA Division 38 2013 Outstanding Contributions to Health Psychology award.
+James O. Prochaska, Ph.D. is an ideal candidate for the APA Division 38 2013 Excellence in Health Psychology Research Award.
 He is Director of the Cancer Prevention Research Center and Professor of Clinical and Health Psychology at the University of Rhode Island.
 He has been a fellow of Division 38 since 1996 and of the Society for Behavioral Medicine since 2000.
 Over the past forty years, he has authored or coauthored well over 300 publications, including three books.
 He is nationally and internationally recognized for his work as one primary developer of the Transtheoretical model (TTM) of behavior change, one of the most highly applied and influential models in health psychology and public health.

 Dr. Prochaska has won many awards for his work including the prestigious Innovators Award from the Robert Wood Johnson Foundation in 2002.
 He was included as one of the Top Five Most Cited Authors in Psychology by the American Psychology Society.
 In 2002, he was one of the only psychologists ever to be awarded the American Cancer Society’s Medal of Honor for Clinical Research.